Ngoc Lan Tran: Portrayal of Asian role

 In 2022, Chau said about the complaints that she knew what a Vietnamese accent sounds like, "Sometimes people have a little bit more trouble with stories that are integrated.
 It's a lot easier and more straightforward when the film has an all-Asian cast."
+In the next year, Chau said that her personal history and motivations were not considered by those criticizing the portrayal and also she did not get support from her community at the time.

 Salon's John Semley wrote, "What the reaction to Downsizing['s Asian character] suggests are the real-world growing pains that accompany North America's increasing reliance on the arrival of non-European immigrants."
 Semley highlighted a 2010 study that showed that participants found statements with "heavy Middle Eastern, European or Asian accents" were less truthful than those from native English speakers.
 He said, "It seems reasonable enough to believe that viewers calling out Alexander Payne, or Thai-Vietnamese actress Hong Chau herself, as troubling or in poor taste are in fact dealing with their own built-in cognitive mis-recognition, as they struggle with internalized accent discrimination."

 Tran is depicted as Christian, despite 85% of Vietnamese people practicing Buddhism and less than 7% of them practicing Christianity.
 Bright Lights Film Journal's Malcolm Alsett said Downsizing "has a Christian message of goodness" and criticized the Christian depiction of Tran, "Yes, a broader American audience gets to perceive her actions in a way they can identify with as churchgoers.
 Unfortunately, it aids the persistence of a construct of goodness and social responsibility being the sole domain of Christianity, the font of all that is moral and ethical according to many Westerners."